Iteration 10: Distribution using Broker II

 Learning Goal Assessment parameters

-Submission Git repository contains merge request associated with "iteration10".
+Submission Git repository contains an "iteration10" branch that is merged into main/master branch.
 Git repository is not public!
 The system test targets all work; required artefact (report following the template, screencast video of good quality) is present.

 Pass-by-Reference The implementations of the pass-by-reference methods are functionally correct (allow clients to correctly interact with associated server object through their ClientProxies), implement a suitable name service for object lookup at the server side, and the code is clean.
 The report document process and resulting code correctly.